SimonLodal/xenum/docs/README.md

 # xenum-5.1-pre1

 ## Description
+Want better C++ enums?

-Xenum is a better C++ enum, a native C++11 enum extended with enum size, iteration, conversion to/from string, and custom properties.
-All static/const(expr).
-All the functionality that native C++ enums lack.
+Xenum is a macro-based code generator.
+It creates wrapper classes around native C++11 enums, adding a lot of functionality that they lack.

-C++11's "enum class" is already a big improvement over earlier plain "enum" which were just dumb ints.
-The new "enum class" adds type safety and scoping.
-But there is still a lot left to be desired...

 ## Features
-- Access to name (string) and index of an enum-value.
-- Lookup enum value by name.
-- Lookup enum value by index.
-- constexpr size.
+- To/from string
-- Iteration over enum values.
+- Iteration
-- switch() on enum value in a typesafe manner.
+- constexpr size
+- XenumSet: Bit-based set of values from an xenum
+- No duplicate declaration of values
 - Unlimited number of values in an enum.
-All other extended C++ enum I have found have a limit of around 64 or 256 values in an enum, due to recursion limits in preprocessor and/or templates.
+Most other 'smart' C++ enums are limited to around 64 or 256 values due to recursion limits in preprocessor and/or templates.
+- Custom properties: Static values associated with each enum value.
+- Everything is static and const(expr).
+- No runtime initialization/computation, and no pointers in the generated data (friendly for shared libraries).
+- Type safety: Based on C++11 'enum class'.
+And generates unique wrapper classes for each enum.
 - Can be placed inside a class, just like regular enums (except if it has custom properties, see Caveats).
-- Extensible: You can add custom properties to each enum value.
-Normal Xenum values have an identifier (a name) and an index value (assigned sequentially), but no "ordinal" value like a plain enum.
-However, if you want you can just add an "ordinal" property (example below).
-You can have multiple custom properties.
-Their datatype can be any plain type (integers), strings (C style), or objects, as long as they are constexpr.
-  Custom properties can even be multidimensional, fx. a list of strings, or a list-of-lists-of-strings, etc.
-- Type safety: Inherently uses the type safety of C++11 enum class.
-Additionally, the generated classes are unique for each enum, which also provides type safety; you can not assign or compare with other enum classes.
-- Implementation is only headers, no source files.
+- Headers only.
 Just include Xenum.hpp.
-- Everything is static and const(expr).
-So an xenum can be used in template metaprogramming, and also in declaration of data structures, fx. array sizes based on the number of enum values.
-- No runtime initialization/computation, and no pointers in the generated data.
-  This means xenums are friendly for shared libraries; the pages that contain their data are truly static so they can be shared between processes.
-- Reasonably simple declaration of an enum.
-Requires a few macros in header, and one in a source file.
-No duplication of value list or other parameters.
-- Includes XenumSet; a container with a set of values from an xenum, implemented as a bitset.
-- Code generation is macro based.
-- Includes a tool (xenum5-inject) to reformat preprocessed output back into readable C++, code, so you can inspect what gets generated.
-The post-processed code even includes documentation that doxygen can read.
+- xenum5-inject tool reformats preprocessed output back into readable C++ code.
+  - You can inspect what gets generated.
+  - You can run doxygen on the post-processed code.
-- xenum5-inject can be used as an external code generator, so you do not run the macro-based code generation every time you compile.
+  - It can even be used as an external code generator.

 ## Environment
 ### Supported compilers